-2.20.4.2 Penalty Rules
+3B.6.4.2 Optional Penalty Rules

-The judges give penalties to riders who seem to make "micro-errors" (for example twisting about 46 or 48 degrees or vibrations of the wheel) or if they are in doubt if an error was made.
+Optionally, a host can decide to use a system wherein the judges may give penalties to riders who seem to make "micro-errors" or if the judges are in doubt whether an error was made.
+Examples of micro-errors are twisting about 46 or 48 degrees, or vibrations of the wheel.
 Each penalty deducts one second from the ridden time.
-Riders are still disqualified if their wheel comes off the board or other obvious errors are made, for example dismounting or twisting 90 degrees.
+Riders are still disqualified for clear errors, such as riding off the board, dismounting or twisting 90 degrees.
+Using these penalty rules is especially discouraged for possible errors for which a reliable objective detection system is being used.